-Chronic obstructive pulmonary disease (COPD) is an umbrella term for certain long-term lung conditions including emphysema, chronic bronchitis and chronic asthma.
+Chronic obstructive pulmonary disease (COPD) is an umbrella term for certain long-term lung conditions including emphysema and chronic bronchitis.

-Common in people of all ages, chest infections can occur alongside a cold or the flu.
-Discover more about the causes, symptoms and treatment options for chest infections.
+Common in people of all ages, chest infections can occur alongside a cold or flu.
+Discover more about its causes, symptoms and treatment options.

 Emphysema and COPD statistics

 Emphysema and chronic obstructive pulmonary disease (COPD) have a significant impact on Australians.
 See some trusted statistics and learn more here.

 During a bronchoscopy, a doctor views your airways and lungs.
 By inserting a tube attached to a camera, they aim to diagnose or treat a condition.